-(This course is offered online for the Organizataional Management major.)
+(This course is offered online for the Business Degree Completion Program)

 This course focuses on teaching students forms of ethical reasoning that are applicable to professional situations.
 Students will evaluate complex situations that they are likely to face.
-Students will be given various ethical frameworks and theories, as well as codes of ethics, to apply to "real life" situations, and will be asked to create morally defensible solutions to real world problems.
-This course is recommended for students interested in the ethical features of their professional lives.
+Students will be given various ethical frameworks and theories, as well as codes of ethics, to apply to "real life" situations, and will be asked to create morally defensible